Baphomet42/Data-Packs/README.md

         + This will work for all spawners in the link
     + Trigger zones can also select a single spawner to spawn or fizzle its object
     + Combining spawners with zones can be used to create fully resettable levels
++ *Decal*
+    + Decoration feature which can be placed on any block face
+        + Use the `Change Skin Tool` to cycle decals
+    + Has no functional uses, but can be used to assist the player, such as placing a Red X decal on the ceiling above turrets
+    + Decals get covered by portals which are placed on top of it
 + *Power Wire*
+    + Similar to decals but can be powered to change appearance
     + Optional feature that can connect buttons to doors (and other powerable equipment)
         + All linking is done with the `Link Tool` and is not affected in any way by power wire
         + The wire just makes it clear when something is being powered